 01 Feb Gene DeClercq of ‘Birth by the Numbers’

-Exploring medically valid reasons for induction and debunking reasons that are no medically substantiated for induction
+- Exploring medically valid reasons for induction and debunking reasons that are not medically substantiated.

 About Gene DeClercq:

 A former childbirth educator, Gene is Professor of Community Health Sciences and Assistant Dean for Dr for Public Health Education at the Boston University School of Public Health and professor on the faculty of Obstetrics and Gynecology at the Boston University School of Medicine.
 He has served as lead author of national reports on women’s experiences in childbirth entitled Listening to Mothers I, II & III and New Mothers Speak Out and is the founder of the website www.birthbythenumbers.org.
 He is a recipient of the Martha May Eliot Award from the American Public Health Association for service to maternal and child health in the U.S.

 Connect with Gene: